IPvZero/Ansible-RESTCONF/README.md

 ![alt text](https://github.com/IPvZero/Ansible-RESTCONF/blob/master/images/labpic.png?raw=true)

-<p>NOTE: For a quickstart, simple copy-paste the base configurations from the ```startupconfigs``` folder in this repo.
+NOTE: For a quickstart, simple copy-paste the base configurations from the ```startupconfigs``` folder in this repo.
-Be aware that you will have to change the management IP address to match your own setup - in my case, I'm using the 192.168.31.0/24 network as MGMT.</p>
+Be aware that you will have to change the management IP address to match your own setup - in my case, I'm using the 192.168.31.0/24 network as MGMT.

-<p>I have also configured name resolution in my /etc/hosts file.
+I have also configured name resolution in my /etc/hosts file.
 As such, I have no IP addresses explicitly configured in my Ansible inventory.yml file.
 Instead I have simply stated the device name - which with then be resolved to the respective MGMT ip addresses.
-See below:</p>
+See below:

 ![alt text](https://github.com/IPvZero/Ansible-RESTCONF/blob/master/images/etc.png?raw=true)